jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### Lightning-Fast Reactions (2CP)
   Use this Stratagem when a friendly ASURYANI CORE INFANTRY unit, or a friendly ASURYANI CORE UNIT WITH THE FLY keyword is targeted by a ranged or melee weapon.
 Until the end of the phase, hit rolls of all attacks made against that unit suffer an Impairment.
+This is a Command Effect.

   ### Seer Council

   ### Supreme Disdain (1CP)
   Use this Stratagem when an ASURYANI unit is about to make its attacks in the Fight phase.
 Each time you make a hit roll of 61 or more for a model in this unit during this phase, it can immediately make an extra attack against the same target using the same weapon.
 These extra attacks cannot themselves generate any further attacks.
+This is a Command Effect.

-  ### Webway Strike
+  ### Webway Strike (1/3CP)
+  Use this Stratagem during deployment, when declaring which of your units will be placed in Reserves.
+If you spend 1 CP, choose one ASURYANI INFANTRY or ASURYANI BIKER unit - that unit gains the **Deep Strike** special rule.
+If you spend 3 CP, select another such unit to gain the same special rule.
+This Stratagem can only be used once per battle.

   ### Phantasms (2CP)
   Use this Stratagem at the start of the first battle round, but before the first turn has begun.
 Pick up to three ASURYANI units from your army that are on the battlefield.
-You can immediately remove these units from the battlefield and set them up again as described in the Deployment section of the mission you are playing (if you redeploy a TRANSPORT, all units embarked inside it remain so when it is set up again).
+You can immediately remove these units from the battlefield and set them up again as described in the Deployment section of the mission you are playing (if you redeploy a TRANSPORT model, all units embarked inside it remain so when it is set up again).

   ### The Avatar Resurgent (3CP)
   _:ok\_hand:_